tadiwaryan/interactive-rating-component-main/README.md

 My file management is somewhat better than my previous project which was the QR CODE challenge, check that out to see what i am doing better this time around.
 Another skill which i am forgetting to mention is GIT, i am getting comfortable with the tech the more i use it.
 I figured out how to use the event object, it is realy powerful and easy to use.
+I also managed to work with classes in this project which was so so exciting.

 ### Continued development